 The business activities that we may conduct are limited by various regulatory agencies.
 Our membership agreement with FINRA may be amended by application to include additional business activities.
 This application process is time-consuming and may not be successful.
 As a result, we may be prevented from entering new potentially profitable businesses in a timely manner, or at all.
 In addition, as a member of FINRA, we are subject to certain regulations regarding changes in control of our ownership.
 Rule 1017 of the National Association of Securities Dealers ("NASD") generally provides, among other things, that FINRA approval must be obtained in connection with any transaction resulting in a change in our equity ownership that results in one person or entity directly or indirectly owning or controlling 25% or more of our equity capital.
 Similarly, the OCC imposes advance approval requirements for a change of control, and control is presumed to exist if a person acquires 10% or more of our common stock.
-These regulatory approval processes can result in delay, increased costs and/or impose additional transaction terms in connection with a proposed change of control, such as capital contributions to the regulated entity.
-As a result of these regulations, our future efforts to sell shares or raise additional capital may be delayed or prohibited.
+These regulatory approval processes can result in delay, increased costs and/or impose additional transaction terms in connection with a proposed delayed or prohibited.